Grigore Filipescu: Antifascist mainstream

 The PC formed a cartel with the PP during the December 1933 election, but registered dismal results.
-The race was won by the PNL, with Duca being confirmed as Prime Minister.
+Filipescu tried out for a deputy seat in Brăila County, but was soundly defeated, assuring public opinion that he would still return.
+Commenting on these developments, the PND newspaper Neamul Românesc informed him that a return was only possible once voters will have lost their memory of his "sins".
+The national race was won by the PNL, with Duca being confirmed as Prime Minister.
 The PC managed to win three senatorial seats, with Filipescu elected in Durostor.
 In all three precincts, the PNL had withdrawn its candidates, leading the PNȚ's newspapers to claim that Filipescu and Duca had a secret pact.
 Filipescu also ran, unsuccessfully, for a deputy seat in Ilfov during the by-elections of 1934.

-In early 1934, Premier Duca's assassination by an Iron Gard death squad signaled a period of uncertainty, and seemed to ensure a pretext for Carol's authoritarianism.
+Filipescu was critical of Premier Duca's order to ban the Iron Guard, arguining that the movement was largely harmless, and that its ranks included at least some "enthusiastic, clear-minded youths".
+In early 1934, Duca's assassination by an Iron Gard death squad signaled a period of uncertainty, and seemed to ensure a pretext for Carol's authoritarianism.
 By then, Filipescu and Maniu were mainly visible as the sworn enemies of the king, whom they had come to see as an autocratic figure, forcing them into talks about forming the democratic opposition.
 As early as 1933, rumor spread that they were both turning republican, joining hands with the more radical Nicolae L. Lupu.
 From his position in the Senate, Filipescu pressured Gheorghe Tătărescu's government to report on its policies after Duca's assassins had been tried and sentenced; this effort was backed by the PNȚ's Grigore Gafencu and Mihail Mora.
 As Conservative leader, he drafted a strategy against Carol's state of emergency, which legalized political censorship, and invited the PP, the PNȚ, the Radical Peasants' Party and the Georgist Liberals to join him in this effort.

-In August 1934, he hosted in Bucharest a grand reception in honor of Maniu.
-By then, the groups involved had agreed on several demands, including that Carol should renounce his mistress, Elena Lupescu, and that Gavrilă Marinescu be removed from the leadership of Romanian Police.
+In August 1934, Filipescu hosted in Bucharest a grand reception in honor of Maniu.
+By then, the groups involved had agreed on several demands, including that Carol should renounce his mistress, Elena Lupescu, and that Gavrilă Marinescu be removed from the leadership of the police forces.
 At the Telephone Palace, Filipescu switched from spying on behalf of the king to intercepting the royal court itself, obtaining information which made its way Maniu and Titulescu.
 In December 1934, the issue of intercepts erupted into national scandal, with claims that American spies were acting as ITT staff.
 This rumor prompted Siguranța agents to search the Telephone Palace and Filipescu's home.
 His subordinates were rounded up by police in August 1935, after allegations that they "had taken advantage of the maze of complicated foreign exchange regulations, or defrauded the company to the tune of 100 million lei."
 Widely seen as compromised by the affair, Filipescu was again protected by the king.